 The base operating system has just what you need to run containers reliably, and is built with standard open-source components.
 Bottlerocket-specific additions focus on reliable updates and on the API.
 Instead of making configuration changes manually, you can change settings with an API call, and these changes are automatically migrated through updates.

-linux flatpak gtk
+flatpak linux gtk

 Distributing and packaging your Rust GUI application and making it available for Linux users can be hard, I will try to explain the various ways of doing that using Flatpak as a packaging format.